 An appraisal can reduce heir conflict when distribution is sensitive

 Even when no tax filing is expected, an estate appraisal can help fiduciaries document how value decisions were made.
-That can be useful when heirs are dividing property, deciding what to sell, or questioning whether one item is more valuable than another.
+That helps when heirs divide property, decide what to sell, or question whether one item is more valuable than another.

-Use stable inventory names so the report, family spreadsheet, and advisor file all refer to the same object.
+Use stable inventory names so the report, family spreadsheet, and adviser file all refer to the same object.

 Separate emotional attachment from market value so distribution discussions start from a documented baseline.